 Under the programme, over 60s are meant to receive monthly payments from the government.
 So far, however, this has not gotten up to speed – with payments occurring with far less regularity.
 “From 2015 and up till now, we can provide one-time assistance per year,” the Deputy Director General says.
 The payments also can only stretch to the over 90s, which “is not good enough for the older people,” she adds.

-So Dr San San Aye wants to expand funding for the programme.
-With this, she hopes to expand the scope of payments, lowering the age to 85 and increasing the frequency of payments.
+Funding for the programme has already been expanded in the budget this year.
+The elderly will now receive K120,000 annually, instead of K18,000 they received last year.
+Dr San San Aye hopes to also expand the scope of payments, lowering the age to 85 and increasing the frequency of payments.
 “We cannot provide it monthly, [but] we provide as bimonthly or quarterly payment,” she says.

 Enter the NGOs

 For poorer countries with limited budgets, NGOs can be a vital lifeline – providing aid, engaging citizens, and sharing their expertise.

 The second part of Myanmar’s strategy is to expand support for rural communities for senior citizens through “older people self-help groups”.
 These are currently run by an NGO called HelpAge International, and are supported by the government.